mortezacruise/Awesome-Animations/README.md

 So Many Animation Components Examples
-Accordin what i learn from William Candillon whith you can see here https://github.com/wcandillon
+According what i learn from William Candillon whith you can see here https://github.com/wcandillon